nisrulz/android-tips-tricks/Readme.md

 + [EvTrack](https://github.com/nisrulz/EvTrack) - Android library to make event and exception tracking easy
 + [OptimusHTTP](https://github.com/nisrulz/OptimusHTTP) - Android library that simplifys networking in android via an async http client
 + [ShoutOut](https://github.com/nisrulz/ShoutOut) - Android library for logging information in android

+####Credits
+Some of the tips and tricks are something I have been following in my workflow and some of them have been from various other sources.
+I have tried to add direct links  wherever I could remember, giving people due credit who have explained the concepts.
+If  you think I have missed any , then either send a PR or open an issue and I will fix it asap.

 License
 =======